saw-jan/zsh-themes/README.md

    # install all fonts and themes
    ./install.sh

+    # install themes but not fonts
+   ./install.sh --skip-fonts

-   # to install and activate specific theme
+   # install and activate specific theme
    ./install.sh -t uown
    ```